mjhea0/node-workshop/w2/outline.md

 ### Outline

 1. Stand-up:
   - How did the homework go?
+How long did it take?
   - What did we cover last time?
 1. [Postgres + Knex](w2/lessons/02-pg.md)
 1. Tests - add integration tests with mocha and chai